-- Improve the walking experience and public realm by installing seating, SuD's or in ground planting and trees where space permits and removing redundant signage to reduce clutter. - Raise all side streets and loading bay entrances to give more priority to people walking and improve accessibility. - Improve crossing points between Plough Place and Bartlett Court and between Bartlett Passage and Thavies Inn House. - Improve the cycling experience and safety including reviewing signal priorities for cyclists at the junctions with Holborn Circus and Fleet Street. - Review of the City of London Police check point facilities to support improvements for people walking and cycling. - Review and address collision clusters and hotspots identified in the Vision Zero Action Plan.
+- Improve the walking experience and public realm by installing seating, SuDs and planting and trees where space permits and removing redundant signage to reduce clutter. - Raise all side streets and loading bay entrances to give more priority to people walking and improve accessibility.

+- Improve crossing points between Plough Place and Bartlett Court and between Bartlett Passage and Thavies Inn House. - Improve the cycling experience and safety including reviewing signal priorities for cyclists at the junctions with Holborn Circus and Fleet Street. - Review of the City of London Police check point facilities to support improvements for people walking and cycling. - Review and address collision clusters and hotpots identified in the Vision Zero Action Plan.